MeltanoLabs/tap-klaviyo/README.md

 - `conversion_metric_id`
 - `timeframe`

-`conversion_metric_id` is account-specific.
+`conversion_metric_id` is client-specific.
 Set it explicitly in `campaign_values_report_config` when your selected statistics require a conversion metric.

 Flattened output fields: